Equity crowdfunding is one of the most interesting areas of equity investment, but crowdfunding data is often difficult to find. We’re here to help.

-We cover the most prolific equity crowdfunding platforms in the report we release each quarter: here are the Q1 2017 and H1 2017 releases (with a bonus blog on 2016 here).
-In these indices, we publish not only the volume of deals undertaken by each platform, but also the precise amounts invested by crowdfunding platforms into young companies – data you can't find anywhere else.
+We cover the most prolific equity crowdfunding platforms in The Deal, which we update each quarter.
+In these indices, we publish not only the volume of deals undertaken by each platform, but also the precise amounts invested by crowdfunding platforms into young companies – data you can’t find anywhere else.

 Beauhurst also works closely with the British Business Bank on an equity tracker (find 2016’s here), and in 2015 partnered to analyse crowdfunding in particular as part of this.
 So, what do the statistics say?